VincentPat/vue-data-form/docs/reference/event.md

 Name | Params | Description
 :--- | :--- | :---
-focus | id:string | emit when the cursor focus on form items. blur | id:string | emit when the cursor leaves. change | id:string, value:Any | emit when a element's value changed.
+focus | id:String | emit when the cursor focus on form items. blur | id:String | emit when the cursor leaves. change | id:String, value:Any | emit when a element's value changed.
 save | data:Object | emit when submit button is clicked. reset | data:Object | emit when reset button is clicked.